co-cart/co-cart/readme.txt

 = Why should I use CoCart? =

 The question is why not!
 WooCommerce's REST API is only created for controlling the backend of your store.
-Not the API your needing for your customers who only see the frontend.
+Not the API you need for your customers who only see the frontend.

+CoCart handles the your customers cart for you ready to use in any modern framework of your choosing.
+No local storing required.
+It's **Powerful** and **Developer** friendly ready to build your headless store the way you want, **without the need to build an API**.

-If you are wanting to build a headless WooCommerce store then CoCart is your solution.
+If you are wanting to build a headless store powered by WooCommerce, then CoCart is your solution.
+But don't take my word for it.
+Checkout the testimonials left by others.

+With [the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) provided, you’ll see how to add products to a cart and allow your customers to manage it in no time at all.

 = Who should use CoCart? =